Signals Potential of Newborn Stem Cells in Regenerative Medicine for Common Disorders

-Approximately 15 percent of children in the U.S. suffer from low or high-frequency hearing loss.
-The most common type of hearing loss, especially at high frequencies, is sensorineural.
+In the United States, approximately 15 percent of children suffer from low or high—frequency hearing loss.i The most common type of hearing loss, especially at high frequencies, is sensorineural.
 Acquired sensorineural hearing loss results from damage to hair cells in the inner ear (cochlea) and can be caused by illness, medication, noise exposure, birth injury, or head trauma.
+A child’s ability to hear affects the development of language skills, and hearing impairments can lead to poor academic and social development.ii

 i Niskar, AS, et al. Prevalence of hearing loss among children 6 to 19 years of age: the Third National Health and Nutrition Examination Survey.
 JAMA.1998;279:1071-1075.